justvanrossum/fontgoggles/docsSource/index.md

 Selecting a character or glyph in one list will select the entire cluster in the other list.

-Both lists can be scrolled horizontally or resized to reveal more information.
+Both lists can be scrolled horizontally or resized to reveal more information, and columns can be rearranged by dragging them around.

 You can copy information from both _Character_ and _Glyph lists_ by selecting rows or columns and hit ⌘-C. Select multiple rows or columns by holding